erikjhordan-rey/RecyclerView-ConcatAdapter/README.md

-# RecyclerView-MergeAdapter
+# RecyclerView-ConcatAdapter

-The main goal is to practice [RecyclerView MergeAdapter](https://developer.android.com/jetpack/androidx/releases/recyclerview#version_120_2) a new RecyclerView Adapter that can combine multiple adapters linearly.
+The main goal is to practice [RecyclerView ConcatAdapter](https://developer.android.com/jetpack/androidx/releases/recyclerview#version_120_2) a new RecyclerView Adapter that can combine multiple adapters linearly.

-Read more about [Merge adapters sequentially with MergeAdapter](https://medium.com/androiddevelopers/merge-adapters-sequentially-with-mergeadapter-294d2942127a) by Florina Muntenescu.
+Read more about [Concatenate adapters sequentially with ConcatAdapter](https://medium.com/androiddevelopers/merge-adapters-sequentially-with-mergeadapter-294d2942127a) by Florina Muntenescu.

 ## Sample